Looking for the ultimate countryside escape? Our 5-day itinerary in the Cotswolds has you covered.

 How many days do you need for a visit to the Cotswolds?

-However, as the Cotswolds covers such a vast region, plan for longer if you really want to explore.
-To fully appreciate the Cotswolds, you need to spend between 5 and 7 days in the area.
-This will allow time for incredible hikes, picture-perfect villages, and plenty of traditional pubs.
+However, given the area’s size and variety, plan a longer stay if you really want to explore.
+Spending 5 to 7 days in the Cotswolds allows time to go on hikes, explore picture-perfect villages, and unwind in traditional pubs.

 When is the best time to visit the Cotswolds?